adamalsalman75/mcp/sample-client/README.md

 ## Endpoints

-- `/client/tools` - Returns a list of available tools from connected MCP servers
+- `/tools` - Returns a list of available tools from connected MCP servers
-- `/client/courses` - Returns a list of courses from connected MCP servers
+- `/adam` - Returns a list of what Adam has to offer from MCP servers

 ## Configuration

-The client is configured to connect to MCP servers defined in the `mcp-servers.json` file.
-By default, it connects to the sample-server-stdio module.
+The client is configured to connect to MCP servers defined in `application.yaml` The client is currently using SSE MCP server endpoint.
+The STDIO configuration `mcp-servers.json` file which isn't currently being used.

 ## Usage